BruGoncalves9/Best-Weather/README.md

 ## Test the app

-Always welcome to clone the project and run it on your testing phone or emmulator.
+Always welcome to clone the project and run it on your testing phone or emulator.